 A car lease is a popular type of auto financing that allows you to “rent” a car from a dealership for a certain length of time and amount of miles.
 You’ll typically make monthly lease payments on a vehicle, and in exchange the dealer allows you to drive it.
 At the end of the lease, you’ll either return the vehicle to the dealership or buy out your lease if you want to keep the car, if that’s an option in your lease.

 You’ll typically need good credit to lease a new car.
-People leasing a new vehicle in the third quarter of 2020 had an average credit score of 733, according to Experian data.
+People leasing a new vehicle in the first quarter of 2023 had an average credit score of 736, according to Experian data.
 FICO considers scores of 670 and above to be “good.”
 Keep in mind that even though you don’t own the car you’re leasing, your lease-payment history will show up on your credit reports.

 - How is a car lease different from a car loan?

 - What terms do I need to know before leasing a car?